iamarcel/second-brain/src/site/notes/4 Archive/Notes/Health & Fitness.md

 I am big yet lean, around 12% body fat but heavier than 80kg.
 I love to hold my smaller spouse and she feels incredibly safe when held by my strong, big and boundless-energy mass.

 I will live like this, full of strength and stamina, for the rest of my long life.
-I will be at leas 120 years old and do it all in amazing health.
+I will be at least 120 years old and do it all in amazing health.

 I don’t get sick.
 Even when sickness comes up I nourish my body even more and it heals me easily.